Offers of Admission

 Basic Requirements for Admission

-Estimated cut-off admission ranges are based on the admission averages from previous years and are provided solely as a point of reference.
-Exact cut-offs for the current cycle will be determined once applications are received.
-Possession of an admission average within the estimaged cut-off range does not guarantee an offer of admission.
+Estimated cut-off admission ranges: Based on the admission averages from previous years and provided solely as a point of reference.
+Exact cut-offs for the current cycle will be determined by the quantity and quality of applications received and the number of places available in the respective program.
+Admission to the University of Guelph-Humber can be competitive.
+Possession of an admission average within the estimated cut-off range does not guarantee an offer of admission.

 The University of Guelph-Humber will use the highest grade reported from a Ministry-approved institution for any repeated courses.